tbarn/new-website/posts/the-future-of-apis-is-still-beginners.md

 - [API Management is for everyone.
 It’s time to talk about it that way.](https://tyk.io/blog/api-management-is-for-everyone-api-experience/) by Emma Kriskinans - When I was in the API tooling space, I always thought “API Management” felt like the kind of term that most developers could care less about, even though they often care about many of its principles.
 I love this take on the term and what should be the target instead.

 - [API Linting Levels](https://lornajane.net/posts/2024/api-linting-levels) by Lorna Mitchell - This post is near and dear to my heart because I helped launch the [Spectral](https://github.com/stoplightio/spectral) open source project, a flexible JSON/YAML linter for creating automated style guides, years ago.
+Back then, the whole process was still pretty rough.
 It’s awesome to see where API linting has gone since then.
 (I wrote the [first blog post on Spectral](https://blog.stoplight.io/introducing-spectral) back in 2019!)

-I'll be adding more of these as I read more contributions!
+I’ll be adding more of these as I read more contributions!